Scope and Rates

 - supplier's VAT identification number

-- where the customer is liable to self-account for and pay the tax on goods supplied or services rendered, its VAT identification number under which these supplies were performed (services supplied under the reverse charge mechanism, intra-Community deliveries of goods and triangular sales)
+- where the customer is liable to self-account for and pay the tax on goods supplied or services rendered, its VAT identification number under which these supplies were received (services supplied under the reverse charge mechanism, intra-Community deliveries of goods and triangular sales)

 - supplier's name and address